Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Quickly checking if a road or bridge is accessible for a follow-on force, moving a sniper team into position, setting up observation points, checking arcs, and infiltration to create an anti-tank ambush are all good examples where the small size of two-wheeled vehicles in complex terrain begins to make sense.

-In an age of complex and denied radio environments, despatch riding may yet make a comeback, and in addition to messages, collected video and imagery might be part of that message as well.
+In an age of complex and denied radio environments, despatch riding may yet make a comeback, and in addition to messages, collected video and imagery might be part of that message.

 If safe, rapidly moving a medic with basic supplies to a casualty might provide options for casualty stabilisation.